fbpx

 1. Did you grow up in Nairobi?

 Are you trying to ask if I will ever run for a political office?
 There seems to be a tendency from our wanasiasa running for office in Nairobi to claim it as a birthright.
 I was not born in Nairobi, but yes, my early childhood life was spent here.
 I came to this city in 1992.
 My parents lived in Suna Estate along Ngong Road near Jamuhuri.
-I went to school at Riruta Primary School – I still recall my favourite teacher Ms. Muya.
+I went to school at Riruta Primary School – I still recall my favourite teacher Ms Muya.
 She taught me ‘Sound and Read’ because, during my first day in school, my fellow classmates laughed at me for having a heavy Luhya accent in my speech.
-I swear that was the day I knew mother tongue was shunned in the city.
+I swear that was the day I knew my mother tongue was shunned in the city.
 I formatted my brain and within no time, I could not speak Luhya anymore.
 With time my parents relocated to Wanyee Road.

 Back then, I was not allowed to watch TV past 9 pm because it was during that era of: ‘The Rich also Cry’, ‘The Bold and the Beautiful’ but guess what, I maximized my time after school.
-I used to run home for Cartoon time at 4 pm, at times I would be an uninvited guest to the neighbor to watch KTN.
+I used to run home for Cartoon time at 4 pm, at times I would be an uninvited guest to the neighbours to watch KTN.
 (It was the real thing back in the day).

 1. What do you love about Nairobi?

 In short, Nairobi is the city of opportunities.
-It molds and shapes you to think differently about life.
+It moulds and shapes you to think differently about life.
 It is a place where if you are slow, you will be left behind.
 You have to keep up with the pace.

 I love Nairobi because of the warmth that everyone has.
 You can’t fail to spot someone you know or that person whom you are his/her client.
-The availability of everything is commendable in my line of work – Be it meeting a friend, to consult with on some deals or just hacking out a plan.
+The availability of everything is commendable in my line of work – Be it meeting a friend, consulting with on some deals or just hacking out a plan.
 However, caution must be exercised.
 Not everyone you see is a friend.

 1. What would you change about Nairobi?

 I don’t mind the traffic.
 However, I hate litter.
 I hate people who don’t know how to put up a sewerage system, they opt to use the river as the solution.
 I would change the way they dispose of their garbage.
 I hope the plastic ban comes to light.
-I want every community in Nairobi to look like the clean State House Road, clean walking lanes with flower bushes alongside, street lights to guide you throughout the night and trees to make everything natural and clean.
+I want every community in Nairobi to look like the clean State House Road, with clean walking lanes with flower bushes alongside, street lights to guide you throughout the night and trees to make everything natural and clean.

 As stated earlier, Nairobi has two sides of the coin, the good and the bad.
-Based on what I do, I would encourage Nairobians to embrace art and theater.
+Based on what I do, I would encourage Nairobians to embrace art and theatre.
 There is more to it than just doing movies and playing games on your play station.
 I would want to make people be real.

-I would try to speak out to authorities to make bodabodas (Motorcyclist riders) to respect the traffic rules.
+I would try to speak out to authorities to make bodabodas (Motorcyclist riders) respect the traffic rules.
 It is annoying when they just break them and no one speaks out.

 1. As a professional how is it working in Nairobi?
 Is Nairobi open to what you do or what could be better?